-There are few things more liberating in the modern world than replacing a corded power tool with one that uses a battery.
+There are few things more liberating in the modern world than replacing a corded power tool with one that uses a battery, something Worx has down with the pressure washer.
 Particularly if, as with this Worx Hydroshot, you can attach a bottle of water to the bottom and effectively do away with a hose pipe too.

 But other than creating the ultimate Super Soaker, what’s the real benefit of this cordless power cleaner?
 Well, as someone forced to use a watering can to wash their car while living in a flat with no outside water, I can think of several.

 This isn’t the first of its kind though - Karcher has a 12v model and Worx itself has a less powerful brushed version, but neither is convincingly pokey enough to do away with a corded machine entirely.

 That’s where this Hydroshot with its powerful brushless motor and a large capacity battery that charges in a fraction of the time the normal model does steps in.
 This is very much the Porsche Taycan of the portable pressure cleaner world.

 Can the brushless Worx Hydroshot also crack 0-62mph in under three seconds?